PG1003/observer/README.md

 #### Scoped connections

 A scoped connection is a lightweight object of the ```pg::scoped_connection``` type which owns a connection.
-The lifetime of the connection ends when the lifetime of the subject or when the scoped connection object ends.
+The lifetime of the connection ends when the lifetime of the subject ends or when the scoped connection object goes out of scope.

 Scoped connections are returned by the ```pg::connect``` functions when connecting a member function or a callable to a subject.
 These connections can be used at places where a limited number of connections are maintained.